Right to Information

 Required disclosure is disclosure required by law, including under an enforceable agreement.
 An example is the requirement to publish an annual report, or a decision made under an enactment.

 Active disclosure is the disclosure of information in response to a request made other than by way of an application for assessed disclosure.
 An example is the provision of information to a citizen in response to a letter.

 Assessed disclosure takes place as a result of a formal request through an application to the Department to release information.
-Assessed disclosure of information should only occur as a last resort as the Act as the Act requires the Department to put processes in place to make information freely available to the public through required, routine or active disclosures.
+Assessed disclosure of information should only occur as a last resort as the Act requires the Department to put processes in place to make information freely available to the public through required, routine or active disclosures.

 All information must be disclosed, unless it is exempt information as defined by the Act.
 Further information on exemptions is contained in the Ombudsman’s Manual.